 - Transfer the turkey mixture to your slow cooker.

-- Stir beans, diced tomatoes with juice, broth, soy sauce, brown sugar, and chipotles, if using, into slow cooker.
+- Stir in 2-15 ounce beans, 28 ounces diced tomatoes with juice, 1 ½ cups broth, 3 Tablespoons soy sauce,1 Tablespoon brown sugar, and2 teaspoons chipotles, if using, into slow cooker.
 Cover and cook until turkey is tender, 4 to 6 hours on low.

 - Let chili settle for 5 minutes, then remove fat from surface using large spoon.
 Season with salt and pepper to taste and serve with toppings, if desired.